TimiMakkonen/TreeContainer/README.md

 ### Summary:

-The purpose of this repository is to contain a bunch of custom-made tree-related C++ STL compatible tree containers.
+The purpose of this repository is to contain a bunch of custom-made tree-related C++11 STL compatible tree containers.
 Currently the repository contains partly finished BinaryTree container (tree with left and right children) and BlueprintTree to conveniently store common bare-bone interface of tree like structures to aid with making custom and future tree containers.
 Future plans include: MultiTree(tree with multiple children), BST and FamilyTree(tree with 2 parents per node).